 - Blockage of the large or small intestine (obstruction),

 - Perforation of the large or small intestine,

 - Abnormal connection between organs, vessels, or intestines (fistula).

 These injuries and many others have led to patients needing an additional surgery to repair and/or remove the defective mesh (commonly called a revision surgery).
 However, at times, the surgery is too dangerous due to the patient’s medical condition or for other reasons.
 In these instances, the patient tragically has to live with the pain and suffering from the defective mesh and rely upon prescription medications and other therapeutics for relief.

 If you have undergone a hernia repair surgery, in which mesh was used, and had an additional surgery (or have been told that you need one), it is of the utmost importance that you identify what type of mesh was used during your surgery.
 You can either contact the medical facility where your surgery took place or contact an attorney for help.
-If you think that you may have a hernia mesh claim, contact the Birmingham hernia mesh attorneys at Hollis, Wright, Clay & Vail, P.C. sooner rather than later.
+If you think that you may have a hernia mesh claim, contact the Birmingham hernia mesh attorneys at Hollis, Wright & Clay, P.C. sooner rather than later.
 Various deadlines and statutes of limitation apply to these claims.
 Missing a deadline could permanently bar you from filing a claim.